Author: Michael Kalichman, 2001

 - Comply with regulations

-Once having made a considered decision to use animal subjects, no use of animals for the purposes of research, teaching, or testing should commence that is not explicitly part of an approved protocol.
+No use of animals for the purposes of research, teaching, or testing should commence that is not explicitly part of an approved protocol.

 - Protect animal welfare

-The decision to use animals in research and teaching carries a responsibility to protect animals from all unnecessary suffering or pain.
+Researchers have a responsibility to protect animals from all unnecessary suffering or pain.

 - Promote responsible use of animal subjects